cytoscape/cytoscape/README.md

 Note that if you want to test the new build with a clean slate, we recommend to remove the entire ```~/CytoscapeConfiguration``` directory.

+### Step 5: Continue with Eclipse project steps
+If you are developing in Eclipse, continue to set up with [these steps](https://github.com/cytoscape/cytoscape/wiki/Managing-Cytoscape-Git-Repos-in-Eclipse).

 ----

 ## Building Core Apps